livechat/chat.io-docs/site/content/configuration-api/api-reference/v0.2/README.md

 ### Versioning

-There are three available versions: `v0.2`, `v0.3`, `v0.4`.
-They work the same but are created for plarform api versioning consistency.
+There are serveral available versions, for example: `v0.3`, `v0.4`.
 If you want use latest version you should use `api.chat.io/configuration/{endpoint}` URL, but it is not recommended.